 After his stint with Graham came to an end, Buffett started setting up investing partnerships and the most important one was Buffett Partnership Limited (BPL).
 As an obedient student and disciple of Graham, Buffett run partnerships focused on ‘Bargains’.
 These were companies that traded at a discount to the value of their net asset.
 This is also popularly known as ‘Cigar-Butt’ approach.
 In this approach, Buffett purchased large stake in bargains and waited for market sentiments to improve.
 Improvement in market sentiments would drive the share price up and the bargains could be sold for comfortable profit.
 Buffett also used his holding in these companies to try and speed up the process of extracting value.
 One-third of the BPL’s portfolio was also invested in what Buffett called ‘workouts’.
 These companies were in the process of being taken over by another company and giving him merger arbitrage.

-Soon, stock market started to become too expensive.
+Soon, the stock market started to become too expensive.
 Buffett’s probability of generating above average returns and cigar-butt style of investing was turning increasingly difficult.
 So, he decided to wind up BPL.

 During his partnership years, Buffett would write a letter to his partners every year.
 These letters would convey his investment rationale, philosophy along with partnerships performance.
 These letters (Buffett Partnership Letters) are available in public domain and are a must read for investors.